nickhatz10/Data-Structures-and-Algorithms/README.md

 # LeetCode Problems:
 This file contains Python solutions that I developed in order to solve various LeetCode problems.
 Each solution has the problem number at the top with the description of the problem as well.
 I also included in-depth comments to make it easy to follow my logic behind solving the problem.

+# Wordle Helper:
+My friend introduced me to the daily Wordle game (made by The New York Times).
+I soon began playing it everyday since it is a fun game that tests my vocabularly and problem solving skills.
+I then decided to write a simple program to see if I could gain the edge in solving the Wordle using Python.
+This was a side project that I programmed for fun.